 Congratulations!
-Thank you for selecting a Jayco recreation vehicle.
+On your Jayco recreation vehicle purchase.
 We are excited to welcome you to our growing RV family.
 We are committed to being the most respected name in RVs.
-We invite you to drop by our Visitors Center located in Middlebury, Indiana.

 Jayco recreation vehicles are manufactured for use as temporary living quarters for recreation, camping and travel uses, all as defined by the bylaws of the Recreation Vehicle Industry Association (RVIA).